mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ## Motivation

 My motivation for building this app goes beyond the cool domain name and is threefold.
 First, there's a lot of press about how bad LLM hallucination is, with LLMs often portrayed as very confident 8-year-olds mansplaining to anyone who dares listen.
-While I've seen this firsthand, I don't think every LLM application is going to do it.
+While I've seen this firsthand, it can be prevented.
 Including "facts" in the prompt and instructing the LLM to only use the data in the prompt to answer questions does a decent job of eliminating make-believe.
 Of course, it can still be wrong sometimes, but that's usually due to the prompt and data input.

-Secondly, this app includes essential components that are important for other apps I might want to build in the future.
-For example, it can summarize a web page, determine if a statement is supported by a text, and figure out the right web searches to answer a question.
-I can use these parts for other projects.
+Secondly, this app includes core components that are important for building LLM apps.
+If you wanted to get started as fast as possible then Python libraries like [LangChain](https://python.langchain.com/en/latest/index.html) and [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) provide off the shelf implementations for web search, text extraction, and summarization.
+Since I learn best by doing, I wanted to write my own versions of those components as well as a simple in-memory vector database.

 Lastly, I considered where LLMs are headed.
 Around five years ago, large newsrooms employed sports journalists to write previews for sporting events.
 Now, a small handful of companies use statistics to produce previews for major news outlets.
 Fact-checking is currently a manual process performed in newsrooms by researchers who are thorough and follow a process.
 I can envision a future where they have a better suite of tools that allows them to be editors and proofreaders rather than search, summarize, and compare grunts.
 Maybe someone will discover this application and find it useful .